jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 In light of that, I believe the right tools in the right hands truly have the potential to change the world.
 I want to empower you with these tools.
 Note that this is not a book about how to invent tools.
 Amazing books like _Rework_ and _Zero to One_ already do that.
 Nor is this a book about the history of invention; _The Innovators_ does that better than I could dream.
 If you want brilliant critiques of our society, _The Incerto_ and _The Great Degeneration_ are waiting for you.
 Instead, this is a book about how new tools empower society, and how we can distribute their power to improve the lives of regular people today.

 It all comes down to changing the rules of our society with a new philosophy.
 Today’s philosophies don’t mix well with modern technology.
-They consider us, the middle class, as extras: people to man the machines of businesses, not use them for ourselves.
+They consider us, the middle class, as extras: people to man the machines of government and businesses, not use them for ourselves.
 Even if we watch our problems pile up at home and at work, we’re not supposed to solve them until we pass through the gatekeepers of old tools in government bureaucracies, bloated corporations, high-end lawyer offices, or endless consultant meetings.
 This is the equivalent of Blockbuster writing rules to keep us renting DVDs instead of saving time and money with YouTube and Netflix; basically, the opposite of evolution.

-Even though modern tools for data entry, application processing, content creation need far less management, after centuries of industralization we have a culture obessed with management.
-Techvolution fights back by getting you to think and ask; "how are new and better tools against the rules, and whose signing off on that?".

 Techvolution is inspired by Nature.
 Notice that gatekeepers don’t exist there.
 Evolution doesn’t have anyone telling a cheetah she’s running too fast, that the ants are too cooperative, or that a camel is too water-efficient.
 Lifeforms adapt as best they can to their own problems, and the winners survive.
 There are no middlemen and no gatekeepers, just problem solvers.
 And the problem solvers live on.